 - 1. Each person receiving services shall be provided a minimum of 175 square feet of usable client space within the CSU.
+Useable client space is the sum, in gross square feet, of all rooms, interior wall to interior wall, that are part of a CSU and SRT facility.
+Mechanical and electrical rooms, administrative and staff offices, screening areas, nurses' stations, visitor and reception areas, crawl space and attic space are excluded.
 Bedrooms shall be spacious and attractive, and activity rooms or space shall be provided. - 2.
 CSU facilities shall be locked to provide reasonable control over access to and egress from the unit, recreational area, and emergency reception areas.
 When individuals are moved to other areas, the pathways shall also be locked or have adequate control provisions to prevent elopement.
 Such controlled passageways shall include access to the emergency reception area, unit proper, off unit doorways, and recreational areas. - 3.
 All unit door locks shall employ a common key for rapid access in emergency situations with quick releasing or single-turn mechanisms.